Important media information

 Legal opinions that make a difference

-The Venice Commission is best known for its opinions on constitutional and legislative drafts and laws of its member states, analysing whether they are in line with international and European standards of constitutional law, including the principle of checks and balances in government.
+The Venice Commission is best known for its opinions on constitutional and legislative drafts and laws of its member states, analyzing whether they are in line with international and European standards of constitutional law, including the principle of checks and balances in government.
 These opinions provide practical legal guidance to its member states in reforming legislation and practices and bringing them in line with the key principles of democracy, rule of law and human rights – the three pillars of the Council of Europe.